Edwin Morgan: A Centenary Celebration of Scotland’s Great Poet

 But what is perhaps more remarkable is that over the ten years since his death, Morgan’s influence, far from waning, has become even greater.
 This year he would have been 100 years old.

-In this celebration of Morgan’s life and work we gather together some of Scotland’s writers and poets who continue to draw inspiration from his ideas.
 Through music, readings and reflections on Morgan’s life, this event invites you on a beautiful journey into the mind of a Scottish poetic genius.
+Join Samuel Tongue, Juana Adcock, Keith Jarrett and James McGonigal in this celebration of Morgan’s life and work.

 This is a live event.